 So what makes these tacos Korean-style?

-You’ll find these ingredients in many Korean recipes and each one contributes an amazing umami flavour to this meal.
 If you haven’t heard of umami, it’s the strong savoury taste that has really only been recently accepted as the “the fifth taste” (the others being the well known sweet, salty, sour and bitter).
-Umami is things like cheese, mushrooms, soy sauce, meats (especially cured meats), miso – think things with rich, earthy and intense flavours.
+Umami is things like cheese, mushrooms, garlic, soy sauce, meats (especially cured meats), miso – think things with rich, earthy and intense flavours.

 Summing all that up, these Spicy Korean Chicken Tacos are perfect little umami handfuls.